 - Weapon Master - When attacking with this weapon, add an additional die to its damage rolls.

-- Eruption of Ash - When a model is boxed by this weapon, center a 3" AOE cloud on it then RFP it.
+- Eruption of Ash - If a model is boxed by an attack made with this weapon, center a 3" AOE cloud on it then RFP it.
+The AOE is a hazard that remains in play for one round.
 Enemy models within the AOE when it is put into play suffer a POW 12 fire damage roll.
-The AOE remains in play for one round.
 Enemy models entering or ending their activation in the AOE suffer a POW 12 fire damage roll.

 | Boundless Charge

 |During its activation, target friendly Faction model can charge without spending focus or being forced and gains +2" movement and Pathfinder when it charges.
 Boundless Charge lasts for one turn.|

 |If two models in the caster's battlegroup are B2B and in the caster's control range, they gain +2 DEF and cannot become knocked down.|

 |This spell deals fire damage.
 Also, on a critical hit, models hit suffer continuous fire.|